locationtech-labs/geopyspark/docs/index.rst

  * `Mailing list <https://locationtech.org/mailman/listinfo/geotrellis-user>`_

-As you may have noticed from the above links, those are links to the GeoTrellis gitter channel and mailing list.
+As you may have noticed from the above links, those are links to the GeoTrellis Gitter channel and mailing list.
 This is because this project is currently an offshoot of GeoTrellis, and we will be using their mailing list and gitter channel as a means of contact.
 However, we will form our own if there is a need for it.